The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without this Concept: Problem of hierarchy of physical theories

+However, as we saw in the preceding section, the application of classical theory to describe PCA faces the following problems: \begin{itemize} \item a) Is it necessary to require that $\Lambda$ must be zero? \item b) If $\Lambda \neq 0$ then GR does not tell us why nature chose this value of $\Lambda$ and not another. \item c) If, for some reason, $\Lambda\neq 0$ then is $\Lambda$ a fundamental constant that has the same value at all stages of the evolution of the universe? \end{itemize}

+Quantum theory is more preferable than classical theory even from a purely logical point of view: quantum theory describes particles and there is no situation where the background space is empty.
+We will see below that quantum theory gives clear answers to the questions a)-c).
+For example, as already noted, nonrelativistic theory is a special degenerate case of relativistic theory in the limit $c\to\infty$ and classical theory is a special degenerate case of quantum theory in the limit $\hbar\to 0$.
+These cases are discussed in the literature using many examples.
+However, a question arises: is it possible to give a general criterion when theory {\it A} is more general than theory {\it B}, and theory {\it B} is a special degenerate case of theory {\it A}?
+In \cite{book} and our other publications, we proposed the following criterion:

+{\bf Definition: }{\it Let theory A contain a finite nonzero parameter and theory B be obtained from theory A in the formal limit when the parameter goes to zero or infinity.
+Suppose that with any desired accuracy theory A can reproduce any result of theory B by choosing a value of the parameter.
+On the contrary, when the limit is already taken, one cannot return back to theory A and theory B cannot reproduce all results of theory A. Then theory A is more general than theory B and theory B is a special degenerate case of theory A}.

+In particular, as shown e.g., in \cite{book} this means that: \begin{itemize} \item Any result of nonrelativistic theory can be obtained with any desired accuracy from relativistic theory with some choice of $c$.
+On the other hand, in nonrelativistic theory it is not possible to obtain those results of relativistic theory where it is crucial that $c$ if finite and not infinitely large. \item Any result of classical (non-quantum) theory can be obtained with any desired accuracy from quantum theory with some choice of $\hbar$.
+On the other hand, in classical theory it is not possible to obtain those results of quantum theory where it is crucial that $\hbar$ if finite and not infinitely small. \end{itemize}

-In the literature, symmetry in QFT is usually explained as follows.
+In the literature, symmetry in quantum field theory (QFT) is usually explained as follows.
 Since Poincare group is the group of motions of Minkowski space, the system under consideration should be described by unitary representations of this group.
+This implies that the representation generators are selfadjoined and commute according to the commutation relations of the Poincare group Lie algebra:

+where $\mu,\nu=0,1,2,3$, $\eta^{\mu\nu}=0$ if $\mu\neq \nu$, $\eta^{00}=-\eta^{11}= -\eta^{22}=-\eta^{33}=1$, $P^{\mu}$ are the operators of the four-momentum and $M^{\mu\nu}$ are the operators of Lorentz angular momenta.
 This approach is in the spirit of the Erlangen Program proposed by Felix Klein in 1872 when quantum theory did not yet exist.
+However, although the Poincare group is the group of motions of Minkowski space, the description (\ref{PCR}) does not involve this group and this space.